BigFood2307/FS22_DynamicFieldPrices/README.md

 ### Buy/Sell discouragement

 To stop you from field flipping, a 10% extra is added when buying and substracted when selling a field.
 -> The factor is 1.1 for buying and 0.9 for selling.

 ### Formula for the Price:

-The Base Price of land is calculated according to the map baselines: baseprice = size x price_per_hectar x field_factor This will produce the same price as in the base game It is then altered: actual_price = baseprice x greediness x economic x discouragement
+The Base Price of land is calculated according to the map baselines: baseprice = size x price_per_hectar x field_factor
+This will produce the same price as in the base game.
+It is then altered:
+actual_price = baseprice x greediness x economic x discouragement

 ### Difficulty

 On average fields are now 33% more expensive to buy.
-However with some luck you can also find certain fields at almost have the original price.
+However with some luck you can also find certain fields at almost half the original price.

 ## Possible future ideas